 “I don’t have any tooth pain.
-Why do I need porcelain crowns?”
-This question is frequently posed to dentist Dr. James Fondriest.
-Basically, crowns are a restorative option to protect teeth that have been weakened by decay, fracture, or a large, old filling that has failed.
+Why do I need a crown?”
+This question is frequently posed to dentists.
+Basically, the reasons for needing a dental crown are to protect teeth that have been weakened by decay, fracture, or a large, old filling that has failed.
 In some situations, decay has done so much damage that a dental filling won’t work, because there is not enough natural tooth left to fill.
 Crowns (also called “caps”) are also useful to restore misshapen, discolored or broken teeth.

 - Bridgework.
 For those with a missing tooth or two, the dentist may recommend a dental bridge, which serves as a tooth replacement method.
 These pieces come with pontics (or false teeth) and two anchoring crowns.
 After the two bordering, healthy teeth have been prepared, the doctor permanently bonds the crowns in place.
 This allows the pontics to rest in the area with missing teeth.
 The result is smile that’s regained its functionality.